saint-hilaire/docksible/README.md

 - For PhpMyAdmin over SSH tunnel:

 `ssh -i /home/user/.ssh/private_key -p 2222 -L <LOCAL_PORT>:dawn_phpmyadmin:80 proxy_user@123.123.123.123`, where `<LOCAL_PORT>` is a port that you choose,  such as 9000

+Dealing with SSL stuff:

+It still needs to be done manually.
+For some reason, doing it with Ansible still leaves Nginx crashing because it couldn't find the certificates, which failed to be generated.

+Do this:

+**This might not be necessary.
+Maybe the reason it failed were the Letsencrypt rate limits.**

+- Edit `dawn_docker_volumes/nginx_data/nginx.conf`, get rid of the lines that tell to the server to listen on port 443, and to use any SSL certificates.
+- Restart Nginx with `docker-compose -f docker-compose-certbot.yml restart dawn_webserver`.
+- Verify that Nginx is running with `docker ps`.
+- Run the Certbot container with `docker-compose -f docker-compose-certbot.yml up dawn_certbot`
+- Go back into `dawn_docker_volumes/nginx_data/nginx.conf` and reenable the configurations for port 443 and the SSL certificates.
+See the file `nginx.conf.j2` in the template directory for the letsencrypt Ansible role for more info.
+- Restart Nginx one more time with the same command as before.